ikhwankhalid/grid_bold/README.md

 ---
 #### How to use the scripts:

-##### 1. ".py" files starting with "Produce" will compile the main or supplementary figures of the manuscript.
+##### 1. ".py" files starting with "Produce" will compile the figures of the manuscript.

 ##### 2. Some "Produce" .py files require "Subroutine" scripts to be run first.
 These are:

-Produce_mainfigure_clusutering.py
+Produce_mainfigure_clustering.py
 - Subroutine_mainfigure_clustering_panel_T.py
 - Subroutine_mainfigure_clustering_randfield.py